Vietnam.vn - Nền tảng quảng bá Việt Nam

 Remembering mother's shadow, Ba Tuoi stream is honest"

-The descendants of the Pham family are also good at Chinese characters and knowledgeable about medicine.
-The fifth generation had Mr. Pham Van Tham who held the position of village teacher in An Tinh village.
+The descendants of the Pham family are also good at Chinese characters and knowledgeable in medicine.
+The fifth generation has Mr. Pham Van Tham who once held the position of village teacher in An Tinh village.
 During the resistance war against the French and the Americans to save the country, many Pham families participated in hiding revolutionary cadres and soldiers.
 Many children of the Pham family sacrificed their lives to protect their homeland An Tinh, to protect the independence and peace of the Fatherland and were awarded martyrs by the State.

 Worship in the Pham family